You are here:

 In the aftermath of the 1999 earthquake in İzmit, SDC Humanitarian Aid operated an office in İzmit and Istanbul and implemented a neighbourhood disaster support programme to train and equip neighbourhood teams with basic first aid equipment.
 The project is being continued by a Turkish foundation with the financial support of the SDC.

-The Ottoman Empire's first representation (known then as a "legation") in Bern was opened in 1899.
+The Ottoman Empire's first representation (a legation) in Bern was opened in 1899.
 The first official contacts between Switzerland and the Republic of Turkey took place in 1923 on the margins of the Lausanne Peace Conference.
 The first Turkish representative presented his diplomatic credentials in 1925.

 That year, Switzerland and Turkey concluded a treaty of friendship.
-Diplomatic relations were established in 1928, when Switzerland opened its first diplomatic mission to Turkey, in Ankara (the legation was elevated to Embassy status in 1953).
+Diplomatic relations were established in 1928, when Switzerland opened a legation in Istanbul.
+This diplomatic representation was transferred to Ankara in 1937 and was upgraded to an embassy in 1957.

 In 1926, Turkey adopted the Swiss Civil Code and Code of Obligations almost verbatim.
-Moreover, two treaties of paramount importance for Turkey were signed in Switzerland: the Lausanne Peace Treaty, which put an end to the war of national liberation under the leadership of Atatürk (1919–1923) and is considered to mark the birth of modern Turkey, and the Montreux Convention of 1936, which granted Turkey full sovereignty over the Dardanelles Straits and the Bosphorus.
+Moreover, two treaties of paramount importance for Turkey were signed in Switzerland: the Lausanne Peace Treaty, which is considered to mark the birth of modern Turkey, and the Montreux Convention (1936), which granted Turkey full sovereignty over the Dardanelles Strait and the Bosphorus.

 This helped create a special relationship between the two countries.
 In 2008, Switzerland gave Turkey the desk on which the Treaty of Lausanne was signed.